gnargle/pipboy-apps/README.md

 # BACKUP YOUR PIP-BOY SD CARD BEFORE USING THIS.

 Repo containing my custom applications for the PipBoy 3000 MkVI prop from The Wand Company.
+This project would not have been possible without [RobCo](https://log.robco-industries.org/documentation/pipboy-3000/#main-menu) paving the way and documenting a lot of the Pip-Boy's firmware.

+## Install

+For a one-click install, connect your pip-boy on [Pip-Boy.com](https://pip-boy.com) and install from the apps section.
+If you wish to customise the points or enabled perks, you can do that with a manual install as detailed below.

+## Manual Install

 To use, download the repository and move the USER and APPINFO folders into your PipBoy SD Card.
 For more information on how to access the SD card, see my [blog on the subject](https://athene.gay/projects/pipboy.html) and [RobCo's blogposts](https://log.robco-industries.org/documentation/pipboy-3000/#main-menu).
-This project would not have been possible without RobCo paving the way and documenting a lot of the Pip-Boy's firmware.

 No perks are enabled by default - to enable the ones you like, just drag them from the DISABLED folder to the ENABLED folder.